thomaswcole/thomaswcole/README.md

 I recently compelted my undergraduate degree at McGill University where I compeleted a major in mathematics alongside a minor in finance.

 I'm passionate about applied mathematics and statistics, paritcularly with their applications to finance.
-I recently completed a research project examining use of PCA as a means of demonsionality reduction on the implied volatility surface for US Equities.
+I recently completed a research project examining use of PCA as a means of demonsionality reduction on the implied volatility surface for US Equity Options.
 You can read my report [here](https://github.com/thomaswcole/math-410/tree/main)

 You can contact me at [thomaswcole1@gmail.com](mailto:thomaswcole1@gmail.com)